There are over a thousand things that can trigger your car’s “Service Engine Soon” or “Check Engine” light.

 How to Manual Test

 Start by visually inspecting the gas cap, fuel tank, EVAP canister, vapor lines, and filler neck for leaks.
 Make sure the vehicle is not running and the vent solenoids are closed.
+You will also need an evaporative leak detector for a manual test.

 Proceed to examine the pressure in the fuel pressure sensor.
 With the vent valve and purge valve closed, watch how the pressure changes.